benjaminion/upgrading-ethereum-book/src/book.md

 Most of the checks are straightforward, as per the comments in the code.
 Note the following.

-  - Voluntary exits are ignored if they are included in blocks before the given `epoch`, so nodes might buffer any future-dated exits they see before putting them in a block.
+  - Voluntary exits are invalid if they are included in blocks before the given `epoch`, so nodes should buffer any future-dated exits they see before putting them in a block.
   - A validator must have been active for at least [`SHARD_COMMITTEE_PERIOD`](/part3/config/configuration#shard_committee_period) epochs (27 hours).
 See [there](/part3/config/configuration#shard_committee_period) for the rationale.
   - Voluntary exits are signed with the validator's usual signing key.
 There is some discussion about [changing this](https://github.com/ethereum/consensus-specs/issues/1578) to also allow signing of a voluntary exit with the validator's withdrawal key.